 Set up calendars with working and non-working days.
 Assign a base calendar to customers, vendors, locations, companies, shipping agent services, and the service management setup—and make changes to each as necessary.
 Calendar entries will be used in date calculations on sales orders, purchase orders, transfer orders, production orders, service orders, and requisition and planning worksheets.

 Work with sales prices and sales line discounts connected with specific campaigns.
 After you have activated the prices/discounts, any customer or contact related to a company currently in a segment associated with a given campaign can access the price/discount associated with that campaign.
 Prices are valid for the life of the campaign or until you decide to deactivate them.
-When you create a sales document or service order, the campaign price/ discount is included among the pricing reductions available when Microsoft Dynamics NAV chooses the price to retrieve on the line.
+When you create a sales document or service order, the campaign price/ discount is included among the pricing reductions available when Microsoft Dynamics chooses the price to retrieve on the line.

 Promise accurate order shipment and delivery dates to customers as based on item current and future availability.
 When items are not available to meet a customer’s requested delivery date, calculate the earliest shipment date as either an available-to-promise date that is based on upcoming uncommitted supply or a capable-to-promise date :-a date when items can become available should they be replenished.

 Set up, post, and print customer invoices and sales credit memos.
 This granule is fully integrated with General Ledger and Inventory.

 Calculate invoice discounts automatically.
 Set up any number of invoice discount terms, including a certain minimum amount, discount percentage, and/or a service charge.
 The discount is calculated on the individual item lines and becomes part of the net sum of the invoice.
 Calculations can be done in both local and foreign currencies.